okobi45/temp_app/README.md

 # Temperature converter

-# This function is used to convert fahrenheit  to celcius
+# This App is used to convert fahrenheit  to celcius